 Add the blackberry purée to the apple juices, and then heat the pot on low, stirring intermittently, until the liquid thickens.
 Once it does, pour it over the apples (which are now back in the apple bowl with some cornstarch), toss it all, and let it cool while you roll out your pie crusts.

 Lattice top crusts can be made directly on the pie or made on a cutting board and then transferred to the pie.
-Loose lattices and top crusts made out of cutouts are easier to make on the pie.
-Transferring might be easier with messier pie fillings, but you’ll want to chill the lattice crust so it’s easier to transfer.
+Loose lattices and top crusts made out of cutouts are easier to make directly on the pie.

 If you’ve been gentle with your crust so far, the final pie is the point where chilling can really make a difference whether the crust shrinks or not.